pyodide/pyodide-blog/content/posts/react-in-python-with-pyodide.md

 # ...
 ```

-> The full demo can be found in `demos/react-in-pyodide/demo-4/`.
+> The full demo can be found in `demos/react-in-pyodide/demo-4/` or [on JSFiddle](https://jsfiddle.net/gh/get/library/pure/pyodide/pyodide-blog/contents/demos/react-in-pyodide/demo-4/).

 Note how we use Python's `math.comb` function to calculate the combination (this function is not available in JS's `math` module).
 This is only a sneak peek at Python's numerical capabilities; through `numpy` and `scipy`, you can access a significant number of numerical tools that are difficult to find in JS, all without stepping out of the component body.